dehlirious/regexFun/README.md

 ## Results

 This was done using preg_match_all, php8.3

-Warning: Data may be wrong, who knows.
-But these were the results.

 When there are more regex layers than function layers, it seems to go rather quickly.
 The data has roughly shown that more function layers with smaller regex layer counts == slower processing times.